 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy unless directed by your care team.

-Tell your care team about all your medical conditions, including those that autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
+Tell your care team about all your medical conditions, including those that are autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
 You should also notify your provider if you have had or plan on having an allogeneic stem cell transplant as this medication can worsen a side effect of the transplant called graft-versus-host disease.

 Possible Side Effects of Durvalumab

 There are a number of things you can do to manage the side effects of durvalumab.
 Talk to your care team about these recommendations.
-They can help you decided what will work best for you.
+They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 This medication stimulates your immune system.
 Your immune system can attack normal organs and tissues in your body, leading to serious or life-threatening complications.
 It is important to notify your healthcare provider right away if you develop any of the following symptoms: